LuckPerms/LuckPerms/README.md

 Example: if a user has a false permission set for "test.node", and a temporary true permission set for "test.node", the temporary permission will override the permanent one, and the user will be granted the true node.

+* World specific permissions will override generic permissions.

+Example: if a user has a global "fly.use" permission, and then has a negated "fly.use" permission in the "world_nether" world, the world specific permission will override the globally defined one, and the user will be granted the negated node (provided they're in that world, of course.).

 * Server specific permissions will override generic/global permissions.

 Example: if a user has a global "fly.use" permission, and then has a negated "fly.use" permission on the "factions" server, the server specific permission will override the globally defined one, and the user will be granted the negated node.

 * Inherited permissions will be overridden by an objects own permissions.

 Example: A user is a member of the default group, which grants "some.thing.perm", but the users own permissions has "some.thing.perm" set to false.
-The inherited permission will be overridden by the users own permissions, and the user will be granted the negative node.
+The inherited permission will be overridden by the users own permissions, and the user will be granted the negative node (provided they're on that server).

 ### Temporary Permissions
 Temporary permissions are checked each time a user/group is loaded, and when the sync task runs.
 This means if you set a temporary permission to expire after 30 seconds, it won't actually be removed until the sync task runs.